routingblog/arbitration/content/docs/problems.md

 [^secreport]: Stacy Puente.
 (2023).
 Mandatory Arbitration among SEC-Registered Investment Advisers.
 U.S. Securities and Exchange Commission | Office of the Investor Advocate.

 [^gillesletter]: Myriam Gilles.
 (2021, February 9).
 Testimony Before the House Committee on the Judiciary Subcommittee on Antitrust, Commercial, and Administrative Law [Letter to David Cicilline]. https://docs.house.gov/meetings/JU/JU05/20210211/111171/HHRG-117-JU05-Wstate-GillesM-20210211.pdf

+[^congresswrong1]: Harry C. Katz, David Sherwyn, & Paul Wagner.
+(2023).
+Congress Was Wrong: Arbitration Is More Plaintiff-Friendly than Litigation, and We Can Make It Even More Just.
+ABA Journal of Labor and Employment Law, 37, 309. https://www.americanbar.org/content/dam/aba/publications/aba_journal_of_labor_employment_law/v37/number-3/jlel-vol37-no3-3.pdf (pp310)

+[^congresswrong2]: "Congress Was Wrong" supra pp 313

+[^congresswrong3]: "Congress Was Wrong" supra pp 317

+[^congresswrong4]: "Congress Was Wrong" supra pp 322

+[^fn1]: This is currently unsourced as the author has not yet had a chance to fully read through the complete documents.
+Nonetheless it is better to keep all arguments against this page in order to ensure that they are addressed.